Researcher adds to timeline of human evolution by studying an island fox

-Category: Environment Hits: 0Nearly two decades ago, a small-bodied 'human-like' fossil, Homo floresiensis, was discovered on an island in Indonesia.
+Category: Environment Hits: 1Nearly two decades ago, a small-bodied 'human-like' fossil, Homo floresiensis, was discovered on an island in Indonesia.
 Some scientists have credited the find, now nicknamed 'Hobbit,' as representative of a human ancestor who developed dwarfed features after living on the island, while others suggest it represents a modern human suffering from some type of disease because of its distinct human-like face and small brain.

 Read more https://www.sciencedaily.com/releases/2020/12/201209170647.htm